habibulmursaleen/habibulmursaleen/README.md

 ### Glad to see you here!
 Hey there, fellow developers! 👨‍💻 I'm S M Habibul Mursaleen Chowdhury, a software engineer passionate about crafting elegant and functional interfaces.
 My GitHub is a reflection of my commitment to clean, scalable code and my journey in exploring the vast world of web development.

 🛠️ Proficient in React.js, Next.js, and various UI libraries, I love diving into the front-end intricacies to create delightful user experiences.
-But that's not where it stops - I'm actively expanding my skills to backend technologies like Java Spring Boot and exploring the wonders of cloud infrastructures, particularly Azure services.
+But that's not where it stops - I'm actively expanding my skills to backend technologies like .NET Core and Java Spring Boot and exploring the wonders of cloud infrastructures, particularly Azure services.

 📈 You'll find repositories showcasing my work on scalable web applications, integration of industry-standard code build tools, and automation through CI/CD pipelines.
 I believe in continuous learning and the power of collaborative coding.